-The Infrastructure and Operations Directorate delivers a wide range of key services to the Community, including civil and open space related maintenance; engineering and design; sustainability initiatives, capital works including asset renewal and other construction projects; waste management, community wastewater; emergency management; sport and recreation planning and natural resources management.
+The Infrastructure and Operations Directorate delivers a wide range of key services to the Community, including civil and open space related maintenance; engineering and design; sustainability initiatives, capital works, including asset renewal and other construction projects; waste management, community wastewater; emergency management; sport and recreation planning and natural resources management.

 The Director's Office is the executive section of the Infrastructure and Operations Directorate and consists of the Director and an Executive Assistant.
-The role of the Director's Office is to provide leadership, representation and performance monitoring of the Directorate.
-The Director's Office also strives to enhance the ability of the team to deliver services efficiently and effectively to improve community benefit.
+The role of the Director's Office is to provide leadership for, to represent, and to monitor the performance of the directorate.
+The Director's Office also strives to enhance and improve the ability of the Team to deliver services efficiently and effectively and thus improve community benefit.

-Resource Summary (\$'000)
+Resource Sur mmary (\$ (000)

 Description 2018-19 Revised Budget 2019-20 Budget Variance Fav/(Unfav) Variation Explanation

 Revenue 0 0 0

 Expenditure 308 315 (7)

 NET Cost/(Rev) 308 315 (7)

 Description 2018-19 Revised Budget 2019-20 Budget Increase/ (Decrease) Variation Explanation

 FTE 2.0 2.0 0